pusewicz/klipper/docs/G-Codes.md

 ## BLTouch

-The following command is available when a "bltouch" config section is
+The following commands are available when a "bltouch" config section is
 enabled:
 - `BLTOUCH_DEBUG COMMAND=<command>`: This sends a command to the
   BLTouch.
 It may be useful for debugging.
 Available commands are: